jleck/elasticbeanstalk-nginx-php/readme.md

 Several options are available when running the build script:

-`-a|--addons` space seperated list of addons to install
+`-a|--addons` comma seperated list of addons to install

 `-v|--help` show help text